 Venice Beach

-Known for its free-spirited vibe, Venice Beach is a happening, upscale outlier of Los Angeles, fronted by the iconic Venice Boardwalk, officially known as the Ocean Front Walk.
-Encounters with pickup basketball teams, fortune tellers, and roller skating sunseekers are pretty much guaranteed—especially on hot Southern California summer days.
-Beyond the sand, visit the skate park, the famous Muscle Beach outdoor gym, and Abbot Kinney Boulevard, featuring trendy restaurants, stylish boutiques, galleries, and cafés.
+Known for its free-spirited vibe, Venice Beach in Los Angeles is fronted by the iconic Venice Boardwalk, officially known as the Ocean Front Walk.
+Encounters with pickup basketball teams, fortune tellers, and roller-skating sunseekers are pretty much guaranteed—especially on hot Southern California summer days.
+Beyond the sand, visit the skate park, the famous Muscle Beach outdoor gym, the canals, and Abbot Kinney Boulevard, featuring trendy restaurants, stylish boutiques, galleries, and cafés.

 Travelers love strolling Venice Beach to take in the bohemian boardwalk and its brightly colored murals, funky shops, and street performers, including the Sunday afternoon drum circle.
 A hop-on hop-off bus tour is a great way to explore Venice Beach on your own schedule, while renting bikes or roller skates enables you to cover more ground—and blend in with the locals.
 This sandy spot is typically visited on Los Angeles city sightseeing tours and is sometimes paired with a stop in Santa Monica.